This post may contains affiliate links, which means I receive a small commission at no cost to you. Please read the full disclosure here.

 However, most people never stop and put money aside for an emergency fund.
 For most people, the average tax return should fund an emergency fund.
 However, there are many variables that can come into play.

-Our guide on emergency fund covers everything you need to know.
+Our ultimate guide on emergency funds covers everything you need to know.

 Properly funding an emergency fund creates the strong foundation to the Money Bliss Steps to Financial Freedom.